Edirom/Edirom-Online-API/README.md

 Any frontend implementation for the Edirom Online should adhere to this API specification until there is a newer version available.

 This work is based on the efforts of the Edirom Online community.
+Further information about the community and the software is also available at https://github.com/Edirom/Edirom-Online

 ## Swagger UI